Fort McClellan: Fort McClellan – permanent post

-Following the Armistice with Germany on 11 November 1918 and the signing of the Treaty of Versailles (18 June 1919) officially ending the war, most of the mobilization camps were closed.
-Nine facilities were placed on "caretaker status"; Camp McClellan was included, intended to be used for special training in the Army's 9th Corps Area.
-Congress and the public had little interest in maintaining these camps, much less in upgrading them as permanent facilities.
+Following the Armistice with Germany on November 11, 1918, and the signing of the Treaty of Versailles (June 18, 1919) officially ending the war, most of the mobilization camps were closed.
+Nine facilities were placed on "caretaker status"; Camp McClellan was included, intended to be used as a "corps area training center" providing training to Reserve Officers' Training Corps (ROTC) cadets and Organized Reserve units from North Carolina, South Carolina, Georgia, Alabama, Florida, Mississippi, Tennessee, and Louisiana.
+Congress and the public had little interest in military affairs, including maintaining these camps (much less in upgrading them as permanent facilities), and the training centers were closed in 1922, soon after they opened.
 In 1926, however, Congress approved funds for permanent facilities, and new buildings were started at Camp McClellan for the headquarters, officer quarters, barracks, and a central hospital.
-On 1 July 1929, by War Department order, the post was designated Fort McClellan and a permanent installation.
-This would be a post for one regiment of Infantry having 1,500 officers and men and a summer camp with a capacity for 6,400 civilian trainees.
+On July 1, 1929, by War Department order, the post was designated Fort McClellan and a permanent installation.
+This would be a post for one regiment of Infantry having 1,500 officers and men and a summer Citizens' Military Training Camp with a capacity of 6,400 civilian trainees.

 As the Great Depression started, unspent funds initially allocated for military construction were diverted into programs to stem the unemployment.
 Construction on the permanent facilities slowed, but in 1933, President Franklin D. Roosevelt allocated Works Progress Administration (WPA) funds for Fort McClellan.
 In the next three years, an estimated $1,785,000 in WPA funds was used for constructing new roads, the Fort McClellan Army Airfield, and additional permanent buildings.
 Included was a radio facility with a high-power transmitter (call letters WUR) for Morse-code communications, Most of the buildings were Spanish Colonial Revival architecture in style.

-During the 1930s, the Army 22nd Infantry Regiment had the role of Post Garrison, responsible for training units of the Army's Reserve Officer Training Corps (ROTC), units within the Organized Reserve, and the annual encampment of the Alabama Army National Guard (the 32nd Infantry Division).
-In addition the Post Garrison maintained the headquarters for District "D" of the Civilian Conservation Corps (CCC), handling 45 CCC camps in Alabama, Florida, Mississippi, and Tennessee.
+During the 1930s, the 3rd Battalion, 22nd Infantry Regiment, had the role of post garrison, responsible for training ROTC cadets, Organized Reserve units, and overseeing the annual encampments of National Guard units there, primarily from the Alabama National Guard.
+In addition, the post garrison maintained the headquarters for District "D" of the Civilian Conservation Corps (CCC), handling 45 camps in Alabama, Florida, Mississippi, and Tennessee.